 4. High Vacancy Rates

-Whether you own a single-family house or an office building, you need to fill those units with tenants to generate rental income.
+Whether you own a single-family house or an office building, you must fill those units with tenants to generate rental income.
 Unfortunately, there’s always the risk of a high vacancy rate in real estate investing.
 High vacancies are especially risky if you count on rental income to pay for the property’s mortgage, insurance, property taxes, maintenance, and the like.

 The primary way to avoid the risk of high vacancy rates is to buy an investment property with high demand, in (you guessed it) a good location.
 You can also lower your vacancy risk if you: